 In consideration of the above items, along with the non-discrimination policy and the core performance standards, Lakeview College of Nursing may review individual cases and provide feedback as to medical and/or legal suitability.
 The College recommends that applicants seek professional legal advice regarding the previously mentioned items.

 Student orientation is mandatory for all new incoming students.
-Orientation will occur the week prior to the start of a semester.
+Orientation may occur the week prior to the start of a semester.
 Failure to attend will prevent a student from starting any clinical course.